Proven Strategies to Inhibit Mold Growth on Pallets

 Pallet mold can be controlled by restricting moisture and food sources.

 Mold on pallets is a common problem, one which is coming increasingly under scrutiny as food safety requirements continue to become a priority.
+As a pallet manufacturer or a pallet user, it is important to keep pallets dry.

 What Effect Does Mold Have on Wood Pallets?